OfficeDev/Office-OOXML-EmbedAddin/README.md

 * Initial version.

+July 8, 2020

+* Fixed old links.

 ## Prerequisites

 * Office 2016, Version 1705, build 16.0.8122.1000 Click-to-Run, or later.
 * Visual Studio 2017 or later.
 * [Open XML SDK 2.5](https://www.microsoft.com/en-us/download/details.aspx?id=30425)
 * The add-in that is embedded, which is Script Lab in the case of this sample, must have markup that enables auto-open in its manifest.
-For more details see [Automatically open a task pane with a document](https://dev.office.com/docs/add-ins/develop/automatically-open-a-task-pane-with-a-document).
+For more details see [Automatically open a task pane with a document](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/automatically-open-a-task-pane-with-a-document).

 ## To use the project